u-shahzad/ksimul8/README.md

 ### Input Files

-Before running the project we need to provide some input files to run the application:
+Before running the project we need to provide the following input files to run the application:

-- Pod deployment files (YAML) in the pods directory
+- Pod deployment files (YAML) in the *pods* directory
-- Input file (YAML) in the src directory with the following format
+- Input file (YAML) in the *src* directory

 Some of the files are already provided for demo purpose.

 ### Plugins

-The input file contains an item in the pods section which is used to provide a custom plugin for each pod:
+The input file contains an item named *plugin* in the pods section which is used to provide a custom plugin for each pod.

-`plugin: 10110000000010000001000`
+For example: `plugin: 10110000000010000001000`

-The plugin is a combination of 23 bits where the first bit is always 1 (because YAML dosen't support binary number system).
+The plugin is basically a *23 bit* combination where the first bit is always 1 because YAML dosen't support binary number system.

 The rest of the bits can be set according to the following order of predicates and priorites: